 \section{Human Evaluation on Qualitative Comparisons}

-We conduct a human preference study to compare InterEdit with the TIMotion baseline on $20$ diverse text prompts.
+Since learned retrieval and FID metrics are proxy measures of editing quality, we conduct a human preference study against the TIMotion baseline on $20$ diverse text prompts, further assessing instruction adherence, source preservation, and interaction realism.
 For each prompt, we render the edited two-person motion from both methods with identical visualization settings (camera, duration, frame rate).
 To ensure a fair comparison, we anonymize the methods as \textit{A} and \textit{B} and randomize their left/right ordering per sample.

 \paragraph{Protocol.} Participants are shown the source motion (for reference) together with two edited results (A/B).
 For each sample, they answer four questions with three options (\textit{A}, \textit{B}, \textit{Tie}): (i) overall preference, (ii) instruction adherence, (iii) source preservation, and (iv) interaction realism (spatio-temporal coupling).
 We collect responses from $10$ participants, and each prompt receives $10$ independent judgments.